OCHA-DAP/hdx-python-api/README.md

 You can delete a Resource or GalleryItem object from the dataset using the appropriate `delete_*` function, for example:

     dataset.delete_galleryitem('GALLERYITEM_TITLE')

+You can get all the resources from a list of datasets as follows:

+    resources = Dataset.get_all_resources(datasets)

 ### Resource Specific Operations